Sai-Nithin-Sangekari/DISCOURSE-CONNECTIVE-MARKER-TOOL/sentence_simplification/Readme.md

 - The isc tagger should be set up in the same project
 - Update the file paths in CONSTANTS.py as per your directory

-## Steps of execution -
-- Run this script by executing dependency.py file

-## Notes -
-- script takes some time to run - as for every sentence isc - tagger is called

 ## Next version Todos -
 - For input sentences with a connective but, if the prev term of connective is not a VM or VAUX we flag the sentence for manual evaluation